roc-lang/roc/roc-for-elm-programmers.md

 foo : { timeZone? : Time.Zone, lang? : Lang, encoding? : Encoding }* -> …
 ```

-It could be written with or without the `*` at the end, like any other record.
+> It could be written with or without the `*` at the end, like any other record.
-I included it because this is the type the compiler would infer, based on
+> I included it because this is the type the compiler would infer, based on
-the usage of `...` in the implementation.
+> the usage of `...` in the implementation.

 When a record field in an annotation ends in `?`, it is an optional field.
-These work just like normal fields, except:
+Optional fields work just like normal fields, except:

 * They cannot be accessed with the normal `.` syntax.
-If a record has a type of `{ foo? : Int }`, trying to invoke `.foo` will give a compile error - because `foo` might not be defined!
+If a record has a type of `{ foo? : Int }`, trying to invoke `.foo` will give a compile error - because `foo` might not be present!
 * If you merge (using `...`) a record with an optional field, and the record on the other side of the merge (either side) has a non-optional version of that field, the resulting record has the field non-optional.
 One way or another, there *will* be a value associated with that field after the merge!
 * Optional fields can be accessed directly using `myRecord.foo?` - which returns a `Result` containing either `Ok` wrapping the value (if the field was present on the record) or `Err MissingField` if the field was missing.

 > The reason for this last bit of syntax is also for the sake of config records.
 >
-> Without it, if you wanted to have an optional field like { limit? : Int }
+> Without it, if you wanted to have an optional field like `{ limit? : Int }`
-> and you wanted it to default to "unlimited" if the user did not specify `limit`,
+> and you wanted it to default to "unlimited" if the user did not specify a `limit` field,
 > then you would have to resort to something like merging it with a record
 > that has `limit: Int.highestValue` and do a special-case check later which
 > enables the "unlimited" behavior if `limit` is set to exactly that magic number.

 Optional fields should not come up nearly as often as normal fields.
-In the particular case of config records, though, they should make things nicer.
+In the particular situation of config records, though, they should make things nicer.

 ## Standard Data Structures